Optimal Auction Design with Contingent Payments and Costly Verification: Proofs

 Now we consider the type-reporting stage.
-Fix agent $i$ of type $\th_i$.
 Fix a report vector $\th_{-i}$ in $\Th_{-i}$ from agent $i$'s opponents.
-For type $\th_i$, the difference in expected utility between reporting type $\th_i$ (and then reporting income truthfully) and reporting type $\th_i'$ (and then reporting income as truthfully as possible) is
+Given the report $\th_{-i}$, the difference in expected utility for type $\th_i$ between reporting type $\th_i$ (and then reporting income truthfully) and reporting type $\th_i'$ (and then reporting income as truthfully as possible) can be expressed as